-As I mentioned above, make sure to wine taste, shop at the market and indulge in Sunday brunch.
-On Saturday nights, Queen’s Inn hosts musical performances in their garden area, which draws both locals and visitors.
-And, once a month, they host a supper club with a three course dinner and wine pairings.
+If you have time, wine taste, shop at the onsite market and indulge in Sunday brunch.
+On Saturday nights, Queen’s Inn Oakhurst hosts musical performances in their garden area, which draws both locals and visitors.
+And, once a month, they host a supper club with a three-course dinner and wine pairings.

-I hope all these things to do in Oakhurst, California have inspired you to route through here on your next trip to Yosemite National Park.
+I hope all these fantastic things to do in Oakhurst, California, have inspired you to route through Yosemite’s south entrance on your next trip to Yosemite National Park.

-This post is sponsored by Yosemite Madera – all opinions and reviews are my own.
+Thanks to Yosemite Madera for hosting me – all opinions and reviews are my own!